ARMmbed/BLEIntros/GettingStarted/URIBeacon.md

 3. In ``main.cpp``, find the line <br />``uriBeaconConfig = new URIBeaconConfigService(ble,`` <br /> ``params, !fetchedFromPersistentStorage,`` <br /> ``"http://uribeacon.org", defaultAdvPowerLevels);``<br /> and edit the URL.
 Note that it's limited to 18 characters, with “http://www.” (or “http://”, if there’s no “www” ) counting as one, and the suffix “.org” (or “.com”) counting as another.

 5. Compile the code.
-It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location).
+It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location). <br />**Note:** make sure you've selected the correct platform as the compilation target.
+The platform is shown on the right-hand top corner of the compiler.
+If you're seeing the wrong platform, click it to open the Select Platform window.

 6. Drag and drop the compiled file to your board.